Texas Hospital Admits Hospital Negligence, Reaches Settlement

 Losing a loved one to what appears to be a careless medical mistake can be one of the most devastating events that a family can go through.
 While no amount of compensation or recourse could ever replace a family member, one Texas family may be able to move forward in their grieving process after reaching a settlement with a hospital that cared for a loved one.
 Most families of victims pursue justice for hospital negligence through a medical malpractice claim, although this particular family was able to settle the case before reaching a courtroom.
+It’s always best practice to seek legal help with a law firm specializing in medical errors in Houston immediately after malpractice has occurred.

 Through various news outlets, most of the world is already aware of the Ebola outbreak that is plaguing certain areas of Africa.
 Some healthcare workers have been transported back to the United States for care, while one man was not diagnosed until he traveled from Liberia back to America.
 We discussed this man’s apparent delayed diagnosis on Oct.
 8, 2014 (“Failure to recognize symptoms in Ebola patient alleged”), and questions of whether his family may pursue a medical malpractice were raised.